Community Action Grants in Ottawa

 Applications are accepted throughout the year for various small, neighbourhood improvement grants.
 Community associations/organizations can submit an application as community action opportunities present themselves.

 For more information on the current granting opportunities and activities eligible for funding please visit the following:

 - Women United Community Action Grants (formerly spark Community Action Grants)

-The Call for Proposals is currently closed and will open August 1st 2020.
+The Call for Proposals is OPEN and will close April 30, 2020 at 1pm.
 Guidelines and a link to a sample application is available here.